Contents

 Despite that, the giraffe is missing from this list.

-The main reason is the crater’s sides are too steep for them to walk down.
+The main reason is that the crater’s sides are too steep for them to walk down.

-But you should be able to spot Giraffe surfing along the plain Ngorongoro as you head toward Serengeti.
+But you should be able to spot a Giraffe surfing along the plain of Ngorongoro as you head toward Serengeti.

 Ngorongoro Crater is the best safari destination for families, especially kids.